lamnhutthinh/customer_clustering/README.md

 The specific roles of each member in this project are as follows:
 - Thai Tuan Kha and Tran Thanh Truc: Research and write the report.
 - Nguyen Tuan Hung: Data vizualization.
-- Lam Nhut Thinh (me): Deploy unsupervised model.
+- Lam Nhut Thinh (me): Deploy unsupervised model and write the report.